WalternativE/GregorBeyerleDotMe/posts/2020-11-17-writing-formatters-for-dotnet-interactive.md

 Apple
 ```

-For simple case identifiers without any data .NET Interacitve just displays the identifier name.
+For simple case identifiers without any data .NET Interactive just displays the identifier name.
 In this case we will read `Apple`.
 How would that differ for more complicated union types?

 ```fsharp
 type GiftBasket =